Ski Gear Review: VECTOR GLIDE, OMNIS, MARKER | Ayano Suzuki

 Touring: ★★★★☆

-Easy to put on even if you don't have dual-purpose shoes, and switching between walk mode and ski mode is simple and easy to use.
+Easy to put on even if you don't have dual-purpose shoes, and the switch between walk mode and ski mode is simple and easy to use.

-Time: From the start of the season in November to around May.
+Time of year: From the start of the season in November until around May.

 Conditions: All situations.

-The process from removing the review skins to preparing for skiing is very smooth.
+The process from removing the skin to preparing to ski is very smooth.
 Switching between climbing and skiing, or vice versa, is simple and easy to understand.
-They are heavier than tech bindings, but the sense of security when skiing is immeasurable.
-They transfer power well to the skis, guiding you to confident turns that are unique to you.
-What's more, the firm hold is reassuring.
+It's heavier than tech bindings, but the sense of security while skiing is immeasurable.
+Power is transferred to the skis well, leading to confident turns that suit my style.
+In addition, the firm hold is reassuring.
+It's like a regular